A guide to Google Fonts, the free library for fonts to use online

 The Google Fonts catalogue includes over a thousand character families, as mentioned, and this vast choice could complicate (or at least lengthen the time) the search for the best font for your site.

-To overcome the obstacle, the official website of Google Fonts allows you to set different filters to perform a targeted search; in particular, we can intervene on the following fields:
+To help us better determine which font is the best and most suitable for our needs, the official Google Fonts website allows us to set several filters to perform a targeted search.
+Specifically, we can take action on the following fields:

 • Search: we can write the name of a specific font, that we already know.